Using Gertrude

 Unlock requests

-Probably the most common way to unlock parts of the internet for your protected users is by responding to a user-initiated unlock request.
+Probably the most common way to unlock parts of the internet for your children is by responding to a child-initiated unlock request.

-Move back to the computer or user being protected by the Gertrude macOS app.
+Move back to the computer (or switch to the macOS user) being protected by the Gertrude macOS app.
 Start by thinking of a website that your child needs access to that you currently don't have a key for.
 Try to visit that website in a web browser and you'll notice once again that it is blocked: Gertrude's filter is not allowing access to that website, because there is no key instructing it to.

-Click the Gertrude app icon in the menu bar and select the item entitled View network traffic.
+Click the Gertrude app icon in the menu bar and select the item entitled View network requests.

-This brings up a window which shows you a live display of all the requests that the Gertrude filter is handling and blocking.
+This brings up a window whjch shows you a live display of all the requests that the Gertrude filter is handling and blocking.

 With the network requests Gertrude window open, refresh the blocked page in your web browser.
 You should see one or more new blocked requests flowing in to the Gertrude window.